This is a very detailed and frank review of the latest version of Rosetta Stone: version 4 TOTALe

 So I contacted Rosetta Stone to ask for a review copy and they were kind enough to send me one.
 I told them that I’d let them see this review before it went live to correct any factual mistakes (I did something similar for some of my other reviews), and they were very helpful in making sure there was no misleading information here, even to go as far as giving me a 2 hour long private video conference call and Q&A about the software.

-They requested that I give a disclaimer that I have my own Language Hacking Guide to sell, although I don’t see how that affects a balanced and honest review of something that I’m clearly not competing with.
+They requested that I give a disclaimer that I have my own product, Fluent in 3 Months PREMIUM, that I sell, although I don’t see how that affects a balanced and honest review of something that I’m clearly not competing with.
 I’m a blogger and I wrote a guide about how I learn languages in general using the communicative approach, to help support this blog.
 I guarantee that you can learn a language great without ever sending me money, as I suspect the vast majority of readers of this free blog do.
 Just to be clear, I’ll say that I recommend you don’t buy anything I have to offer as a direct alternative to Rosetta Stone as it doesn’t solve the problems found in a specific language course that I discuss here.

 Despite the free copy, I told them that I’d be writing a frank and informative review, and appropriately there is no affiliate link to buy it anywhere in this post, where I could earn commission (as in many “reviews” you’ll find online).
 As you read this, especially the latter part, you’ll understand why this is certainly not a promotional post.

 They sent me the latest recently released version, TOTALe 4 and did so for Dutch, as I am currently learning it.
 However, this review also covers every other language version for a (rather disappointing) reason I’ll explain below.